sanjay5656/Eligibility-for-Engineering-Admission/README.md

 ## Result:
-Thus the above C# program to check the eligibility of engineering admission is successfully executed
+Thus the above C# program to check the eligibility of engineering admission is successfully executed.